Looking for ClickUp alternatives?

 Basecamp Pro Unlimited for $299 per month (unlimited projects and 5 TB storage)

-8. Airtable - Best for spreadsheet-style management
+8. Airtable - Best for spreadsheet-database power

 Image source: Airtable